edogawadore/games/README.md

 ### Snake

-> A normal game of snake eating apples
+> A Normal Game of Snake

 In this game, player controls a snake to find and eat apples using arrow keys &#8592;, &#8593;, &#8594;, &#8595; to move left, up, right, down.
 The more